TamirBasson/manipulator_project/README.md

 You can verify the end_effector's final cordinate using:

     ros2 run tf2_ros tf2_echo world end_effector

+n this project, I used two separate launch files for the service and visualization to improve modularity and flexibility.
+This allows independent launching for easier debugging.

+Note: I created a launch file specifically for checking the URDF in RVIZ, and I developed an API, move_robot.cpp, that moves the robot to a given point (without using a service).

+    ros2 launch manipulator_project rviz_urdf_check.launch.py

 # Workspace of the robot
 The workspace of a robot refers to the physical region or area within which the robot can operate and perform tasks.